A document management system, or DMS, is a digital software solution that captures, stores, and retrieves electronic files and documents.

-This in effect means that virtually any document, regardless of file format, can be found instantly.
+This means that virtually any document, regardless of file format, can be found instantly.

 “Versioning” refers to maintaining a documented history of a file throughout its entire lifecycle.

-When documents have been collaborated on, reviewed, revised, or approved, every version of them will be retained in case of the need to revert or study a previous incarnation of a file.
+When employees collaborate on, review, revise, or approve documents, every version of these files will be retained in case they need to revert or study a previous version of a file.

 Stakeholders can also be notified when changes have been made for easier collaboration.

-A Perforce survey of over 1,000 employees found that 83% of workers lose time to versioning issues every day.
+Over 1,000 employees found that 83% of workers lose time to versioning issues every day, a survey found.

 Access controls are crucial for maintaining or establishing security protocols for stored data and information.